varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 If `TMPDIR` is set in the environment, varnishtest creates temporary `vtc.*` directories for each test in `$TMPDIR`, otherwise in `/tmp`.

+At several points during a test, the process will be forked and excess file descriptors are closed.
+This can consume significant amounts of time and CPU on systems without the `closefrom` system call, or read access to `/proc/<PID>/fd`, and can be mitigated by lowering the file descriptor limit.

 SCRIPTS
 =======